chr-fritz/knx-exporter/README.md

           room: office
 ```

-The first line `0/0/1` defines the group address which should be exported.
+The first line `0/0/1` defines the group address that should be exported.
 It can be written in all
 three valid forms:

 - Two layers: `0/1`